forestgrape/coronavirus/7_social/controlling.md

   The points above are summarized to subjective rating/comments/recommendations.
 Subjective since they rely on subjective weighting and subjective rating of the single points.

-#### Government Support
+#### Support for Individuals and Businesses
 > * _Individuals_: Temporary support for individuals I consider necessary not to disrupt livelihoods.
-> * _Closed Businesses_: For businesses closed longer than a few weeks I consider it appropriate to support the fixed costs (including rent, insurances, capped salaries if they are not yet covered by individual support).
+> * _Closed Businesses_: For businesses closed longer than a few weeks I consider it appropriate to support the fixed costs: rent, insurances, capped salaries (if they are not yet covered by individual support).
 Temporarily credits are a solution until the exact amounts can be determined, then the credits can be transformed into a-fond-perdue support.
-The support for the fixed costs can be proportional to the turnover loss due closures (possibly averaged over some time period e.g. a year).
-For businesses which were not closed, I consider easy credit access as the option of choice.
+Support for the fix costs proportional to the reduction in turnover is an option (possibly averaged over some time period e.g. a year).
+> For businesses which were not closed, easy credit access & realistic payback schemes combined with advices is an option.
 > * _Reorientation_: Additionally support for those who need/want to reorganize can be adequate.
-Long-term support and how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](./economics.md).
+Long-term support and how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](../7_social/economics.md).
 >
 > Some businesses will mainly be closed to break waves (e.g. gastronomy) while other businesses likely are reduced or closed for the foreseeable future (long distance traveling, large scale events).
 >